MasonParrish12/food-stories/stories/picky-eater/index.md

 ### Sources
 Image: "portrait of cute toddler sitting at the table with plate with noodles and sausages holding broccoli with a face of disgust" by atakinka2, licensed via Adobe Stock with the broccoli removed via AI in PhotoShop

-Background music for story: "Ambient Relaxing music for You" by Amurich https://pixabay.com/music/meditationspiritual-ambient-relaxing-music-for-you-15969/
+Background music for story: "Ambient Relaxing music for You" by Amurich, found on the Pixabay website https://pixabay.com/music/meditationspiritual-ambient-relaxing-music-for-you-15969/